Tag: Birds

 Reminiscing

-It’s winter in the western/northern Finger Lakes region of New York, which means there’s not much activity out here.
+It’s winter out here in the western/northern Finger Lakes region of New York, which means there’s not much going on.
 So, I spent a few minutes today looking at all my blog posts. . .okay, more like a couple of hours.
 Some of my photos downright embarrass me!
 A few others are so good I can’t believe they’re mine.
-Most, though, are mediocre (according to … Read More Reminiscing
+Most, though, are mediocre (according … Read More Reminiscing

 Thanksgiving at the Soggy Bog

 I had a choice this year.
-I could spend Thanksgiving with my camera at the soggy bog: Or I could force my way into the ubiquitous family dinner, which would, of course, require an additional wardrobe purchase: (Is this a trick question?)
+I could spend Thanksgiving with my camera at the soggy bog.
+Or I could force my way into the ubiquitous family dinner, which would, of course, require an additional wardrobe purchase.
+(Is this a trick question?)
 The choice was a no-brainer.
 Armed with my camera, lenses, and a lunch consisting of a Pink Lady apple, a piece of … Read More Thanksgiving at the Soggy Bog

 In case you were wondering. . .